martinvonz/jj/docs/FAQ.md

 ### I accidentally changed files in the wrong commit, how do I move the recent changes into another commit?

-Use `jj obslog -p` to see how your working-copy commit has evolved.
+Use `jj evolog -p` to see how your working-copy commit has evolved.
 Find the commit you want to restore the contents to.
 Let's say the current commit (with the changes intended for a new commit) are in commit X and the state you wanted is in commit Y. Note the commit id (normally in blue at the end of the line in